top of page

 Dumakude Nxumalo and Steve Koch

 This article is a component of my doctoral dissertation and is also the product of a successful proposal to a call for proposals by the Competition Commission of South Africa's 2023/2024 Multidisciplinary Research Grant Programme.
+Please do not cite as it is still in the draft stage.

 Abstract:

 Research into South African retail banking has sought to assess the level of competition in banking markets without accounting for the degree of substitutability between banks.
 We combine consumer survey data with a constructed dataset of bank prices to estimate South African customer demand for personal transactional accounts using a flexible choice model.
 We find evidence of consumer responsiveness to price increases, as well as evidence of bank substitutability between a relatively recent entrant and the incumbent banks.
-These results, when constrasted with insight from a 2006-2008 banking inquiry which found limited evidence of competitive outcomes, suggests an improvement in competition in the personal transactional account market over time.
+These results, when constrasted with insight from an 2006-2008 banking inquiry which found limited evidence of competitive outcomes, suggests an improvement in competition in the personal transactional account market over time.

 Link to working paper: see here